tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 }
 ```

-Those 2 requests will be executed inside single request to gRPC method `GetMultipleNews`
+Those 2 requests will be executed inside a single request to the gRPC method `GetMultipleNews`

 ## Conclusion

 Well done on integrating a gRPC service with the Tailcall gateway!
 This tutorial has demonstrated the straightforward and efficient process, showcasing Tailcall's compatibility with advanced communication protocols like gRPC.

-You can find this working example and test it by yourself by next links:
+You can find this working example and test it by yourself by the next links:

 - [node-grpc](https://github.com/tailcallhq/node-grpc) - example implementation for gRPC service in node.js
 - [gRPC example config](https://github.com/tailcallhq/tailcall/blob/main/examples/grpc.graphql) - Tailcall's config to integrate with gRPC service above